-Updating is Expensive, Complicated and Time Consuming
+Updating Is Expensive, Complicated, and Time Consuming

 Outsourcing the development of your bespoke solution isn’t the only complicated process.
-The same drawbacks apply to the maintenance of your solution - for example, when it needs to be updated.
+The same drawbacks apply to the maintenance of your solution; for example, when it needs to be updated.
 This is a recurring issue for organizations that produce and rely on customized solutions.

 As a result, you’ll need to keep up to date with the original developer and regulations so you’ll know if updates are ever released.

-The Pros of Virtual Trader
+The Pros of Virtual Trader (VT)

-Offers Huge Range of Functionalities
+It Offers a Huge Range of Functionalities

 It Grows with Your Company